 Even in a hyper-connected age, she still cannot get her message through.
 The proliferation of mixed messages in the social media platforms has increased her confusion as her connections seem to be more tone-deaf to her complaints.
-As the tragic trifecta of memory, love and the passage of time relentlessly gnaws at her soul, she has been nagging me to sit down and transcribe what she has told us.
-The Spanish language differentiates between the role of “escritor”—someone that is inspired by a haughty mission—and the mundane one of “escribidor”—a shady agent that struggles with words and tends to sink in dark undercurrents.
-I am her escribidor—squabbling with thrifty muses and fighting off mean demons.
+As the tragic trifecta of memory, love and the passage of time relentlessly gnaws at her soul, she has been obnoxiously nagging us to transcribe all her thoughts verbatim [iv].
+The Spanish language differentiates between the noble role of escritor—an artist inspired by a higher mission—and the mundane one of escribidor—a shady agent struggling with words and sinking in dark undercurrents.
+I am Emma’s escribidor—negotiating with the most miserly of muses and fending off the meanest of demons.

-A strange phenomenon has occurred to me almost imperceptibly but firmly: the causes of her “emotional frustration” have started to percolate into my mind.
-Moreover, the daily exercise of listening attentively has developed in my manly brain one of the greatest wonders that women are endowed with: mirror neurons.
+A strange phenomenon has occurred to us almost imperceptibly yet steadily: the causes of her Emotional Frustration have started to percolate into our mind.
+Moreover, the daily exercise of listening attentively has developed in our manly brain one of the greatest wonders that women are endowed with: the mirror neurons.

 Slowly yet surely, we have learned to read almost any rictus of her face without any exchange of words.
 We can discern how her mood is by just looking at the way she steps in.
-Prodded by the cultural and socio-economic constraints of a still patriarchal society, they have been more focused on “association” rather than “action” like we men had.
-In order to find out quickly and prudently what their loved ones needed, women have developed this gift ever since our times in the caves.
-But men can start to close the gap by doing what they beg us to do.
-“Just listen to me.”
+Prodded by the cultural constraints of a supposedly “modern society” still controlled by men, women have been more focused on association rather than action like men had.
+In order to find out quickly and efficiently what their loved ones need, they have developed this gift ever since our dark times in the caves.
+We can start to close the gap by following their advice: “Just listen to me.”

-Sigmund Freud was perhaps the first man ever that really listened to women.
-In his Vienna medical cabinet, Freud sat down next to a lady that would start to “freely associate” to open her mind and heart to the scrutiny of a researcher.
-Thus, he had the courage to study what his master Charcot had dismissively considered as “la chose genitale” when they were examining hysterical patients in La Salpetriere.
+Sigmund Freud [v] was perhaps the first man that ever tried to listen to women.
+In his medical cabinet, he sat down next to a lady that would freely associate to open her mind and heart to his clinical scrutiny.
+Thus, he had the courage to study what Dr. Jean-Martin Charcot [vi], his mentor, dismissively dubbed as la chose génitale[vii] when they examined hysterical patients in the Neurology ward of La Salpetrière [viii].
 The extraordinarily rich emotional armamentarium of a woman exposes her to multiple instances of frustration when her goals, or those of people she cares about, are not reached for sexual, familiar, financial, professional and even social reasons.
 After his workday, Freud had the temerity to go back home to listen to this wife and, if some unconfirmed reports are true, his sister-in-law too— his secret lover.
 Brave.

-Dear readers, trying to discern what the major causes of emotional frustration in our modern women are might seem like an impossible task, especially for us men.
-However, we do believe that we can retrace my steps to the early, hardy days of the start of our medical studies where we had to sit down face to face with a woman—sometimes with the company of other female students—in the clinical ward of the university hospital of the Facultad de Medicina of the Universidad de La Plata.
+Dear readers, trying to discern what the big causes of Emotional Frustration in our modern women are might seem like an impossible task, especially for us, men.
+However, we do believe that we can retrace our steps to the early, hardy days of the start of our medical studies where we had to sit down face to face with a woman—sometimes with the company of other female students—in the clinical ward of the University Hospital of the Medical School of La Plata where we studied our career.
 It was right there that we started to hone our intuition skills “to understand women.”
 From that point it has been a continuous learning process with its ups and downs.

-Someone trying “to market their brand”—please don’t get me the silly, cheap litany that we shouldn’t objectify human beings when we all know that in the social media that is precisely how we are considered for practical reasons—has to leverage this new paradigm to their advantage by taking recourse to many best practices advocated by some psychologists, social researchers, philosophers, writers, survey specialists and even a few “dirty tricks” by enthusiastic lovers of ladies—liked we used to be long, long time ago before we decided to become a Monk of Medicine.
+Someone trying to market their brand has to leverage this new paradigm to their advantage by learning the best practices advocated by psychologists, social researchers, philosophers, writers and even a few dirty tricks by lovers of ladies—liked we used to be… Long, long time ago, before we became a Monk of Medicine.